She is not my type. He couldn’t hack it. She looks friendly. He looks efficient. I can tell she is an extrovert.

 So, our clothes say a great deal about who we are and can signal a great deal of socially important things to others, even if the impression is actually unfounded.
 Research suggests that these impressions about us can start in childhood - one study found that teachers made assumptions about children's academic ability based on their clothing.

-In another study we have investigated in our lab an issue that women often report encountering in the workplace - differential gender-biased standards and being judged as less competent than men, even by other women.
+In a second study about to be published (see below) we have investigated in our lab an issue that women often report encountering in the workplace - differential gender-biased standards and being judged as less competent than men, even by other women.
 What role does dress play in this?

 We made minor manipulations to female office clothing to see how this affected first impressions of them.
 We also researched whether the occupational role of the woman made any difference to these impressions.
 We tested this with 129 female participants who rated images of faceless (by pixilation) female models,on six competence based dimensions (intelligence, confidence, trustworthiness, responsibility, authority, and organisation).
 In all cases the clothing was conservative but varied slightly by skirt length and an extra button being unfastened on a blouse.
 The models were described as having different occupational roles, varying by status (high – senior manager, or low - receptionist).
 The images were only presented for a maximum of 5 seconds.